ioccc-src/winner/faq.md

 [rules](next/rules.html) for more details on this, and in particular [Rule 17](next/rules.html#rule17).

+**IMPORTANT NOTE**: if you run the program outside the repo directory (specifying the absolute or relative path to the tool) and you have not installed the tools then you will have to specify the options for the tools that are required like `chkentry(1)`, `txzchk(1)` and `fnamchk(1)`.
+But even if you have installed them but some tools are out of date (in the install path) it will cause problems.
+Additionally, if you do not have the most recent version when submitting a tarball it will be rejected for not having the right versions of the tools.
+This is why you **MUST** make sure you have the most recent version of all the tools and you either run it from the repo directory itself OR you install them (`make install` as via `sudo` or as root).

 If the **_subdirectory_ in the _work directory_** (based on your submit ID and slot number) already exists, you will have to move it, remove it or otherwise specify a different work directory (**NOT** the